civican/legisinfo/43-2/bills/C-10/bill_text.md

     a term or condition of an order made under subsection 9(4) of that Act; or

     regulations made under section 10 of that Act.

+## Review

+### Section 46.1

+  **(1)** During the fifth year after this section comes into force, and every five years after that, a comprehensive review of the provisions and operation of this Act must be undertaken by the committee of the Senate, of the House of Commons or of both Houses of Parliament, that is designated or established for that purpose.

+  **(2)** The committee must, within one year after the review is undertaken — or within any further period that the Senate, the House of Commons or both Houses of Parliament, as the case may be, authorizes — submit a report on the review to the appropriate House or, in the case of a committee of both Houses, to each House, that includes a statement of any changes that the committee recommends.

 ## Coming into Force